brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647877-e682db1c-7a84-48cb-8c2c-95bcbbd30ade.png" align="left" width="450">

 The level save screen prompts the user for a name for the level.
-This name accepts several types of characters, but the letters saved will be uppercase only.
+The name can contain several types of characters, but the letters are always uppercase.
 The acceptable length is from 1 to 20 characters.
-After entering a valid name, the confirmation option is unlocked and, if selected with the ENTER key, redirects the player to the start menu.
-Up to 3 custom levels can be stored, automatically discarding the oldest one.
+After entering a valid name, the confirmation option is unlocked, and if selected with the ENTER key, it redirects the player to the start menu.
+The game can store up to three custom levels, discarding the oldest one automatically.

 <br clear="left">